fujidaiti/dart-fix-hints/README.md

 1) Add a diagnostic: update `kDiagnosticDescriptions` in `lib/diagnostics.dart`.
 2) Add a tool: define a new `Tool`, implement a handler, and register it in the server constructor.

+## See also

+- [How do I break a string in YAML over multiple lines?](https://stackoverflow.com/a/21699210): A great free content on the internet that explains the YAML's mystrerious syntax of writing multiline strings.